tiborsulyan/autologout/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg) [![Latest Stable Version](https://img.shields.io/packagist/v/tiborsulyan/autologout.svg)](https://packagist.org/packages/tiborsulyan/autologout)

+This extension can automatically log out users after a configured inactivity period.
+Also, it can display a session timeout warning with options to stay logged in or logout if configured.

 A [Flarum](http://flarum.org) extension.
 Warn the user before session timeout and performs a logout when the timeout expires.

 ### Installation